PGelss/wave_train/README.md

 ## Full description

-For a detailed description of the WaveTrain software, see our article that appeared 2023 at arXiv[^1]
+For a detailed description of the WaveTrain software, see our article that appeared in February 2023 at arXiv[^1].
+To appear in J. Chem.
+Phys.

 ## Installation
 After downloading and installing the Python tensor train toolbox [scikit\_tt](https://github.com/PGelss/scikit_tt),